Ross65536/job-scheduler/DESIGN.md

 ### Authentication

 Users are authenticated using HTTP Basic.
+The credentials are checked against the `usersIndex` global state to see if there is a user and a matching password.
+If the credentials match the user is authenticated.

 Client will authenticate the server using the HTTPS certificate.
-Client will have pinned the public key.
+Client will have hardcoded/stored somewhere the server's SSL public key.

 ### Authorization